What It’s Like to Be Targeted by an (Alleged) Private Spy

 By now the faint alarm bells I thought I heard earlier were ringing loud and clear.
 So it was at this point that I decided to drop any further contact with Lambert, and forget about the prospect of a $10,000 fee and business-class flights to Hong Kong.
 He carried on writing to me, about once a month, before giving up in the middle of October after a final message about the supposed conference being postponed.
 Meanwhile, my U.S. colleague had also met Lambert, and come away with a similar offer—as well as similar questioning about Kaspersky.

 I still had my doubts about whether Lambert and his company might in fact be genuine, but just odd.
-And those doubts persisted right up to the point when journalist Raphael Satter, working with Associated Press, told me what he had found during his investigations into a company called Black Cube.
-These high-end private investigators, headquartered in Israel, had previously targeted Citizen Lab, a Canadian organization working on information technology and human rights.
+And those doubts persisted right up to the point when journalist Raphael Satter, working with Associated Press, told me what he had found during his investigations into a group of high end private investigators that had targeted Citizen Lab, a Canadian organization working on information technology and human rights.
+Those investigators have since been linked to the Israeli intelligence company Black Cube in a Canadian court case.
 And now, Raphael told me, somebody was using exactly the same techniques against people who had been seen to be critical of Kaspersky Lab.
 As I told him about my own experience, it seemed gradually to tick all the boxes.
 And the result was Wednesday’s news story describing me as the “Kaspersky opponent” who was targeted by undercover operatives in a sophisticated sting operation trying to discredit Kaspersky’s critics.

 There is no direct evidence that Kaspersky ordered incriminating evidence to be collected in this way—when asked by AP, however, they didn’t deny it.
 And there is no direct evidence that they hired Black Cube as intermediaries to do so, or that “Lucas Lambert” works for Black Cube.
 However, AP and their sources at Citizen Lab noted that almost exactly the same techniques had been used in Black Cube operations, right down to the same surname for the front man.